 Some silverfish have small, almost microscopic eyes, while a few species are completely blind.
 These tiny creatures can survive up to a whole year without food, so trying to eliminate them through starvation is not the wisest option.

 The average life span of the silverfish is four years and they can lay their eggs year-round.
 Having a few silverfish around the home is not that threatening, but their number can quickly multiply, causing serious damage to belongings.

 The silverfish are very adaptable and can survive in almost every habitat.
-They do tend to gravitate towards the more the areas with high humidity and will live in areas with a lot of moisture.
-Silverfish are very hard to exterminate because move around at night, are extremely fast when they do so.
-Silverfish love to feed on books and clothing, their favorite snack is the glue that binds the book together.
+They do tend to gravitate toward areas with high humidity and live in areas with a lot of moisture.
+Silverfish are very hard to exterminate because they move around at night and are extremely fast when they do so.
+Silverfish love to feed on books and clothing, and their favorite snack is the glue that binds the book together.

-Elimination or Control:
+Elimination or Control

-In order to prevent silverfish from coming into your home it is necessary to follow these precautions: turn on bathroom fan while showering, open vents and small compartments in basement, invest in a dehumidifier and get rid of wet debris found around your home.
+In order to prevent silverfish from coming into your home, it is necessary to follow these precautions: turn on the bathroom fan while showering, open vents and small compartments in the basement, invest in a dehumidifier, and get rid of wet debris found around your home.
 Silverfish may be taken care of by setting up traps and some natural remedies.

 You can use a jar or newspaper to set up these traps, then place them strategically where most of the silverfish congregate.
 A few natural remedies you can use against the silverfish are spices such as bay or cloves, mothballs, organic citrus sprays, cucumber slices, and lavender oil.

 A few areas to place these pest control products in are in window frames, basements, attics, in cabinets or pantries, and around garbage cans.
 Deal with these pests early on so they will not spread, causing serious problems in the future.